 Sep 26, 2019

-Anna Plater-Zyberk, a 2014 Sylff fellow at Jagiellonian University and one of 20 participants in the first Sylff Leaders Workshop, reports on the Sylff Leaders Workshop held in fall 2018 and spring 2019, giving her impressions of the Visioning and Road Mapping methodology used during the discussions at the workshop.
+Anna Plater-Zyberk, a 2014 Sylff fellow at Jagiellonian University and one of 20 participants in the first Sylff Leaders Workshop, held in fall 2018 and spring 2019, gives her impressions of the Visioning and Road Mapping methodology used during the discussions at the workshop.

 * * *

 It was nearly a year ago that 20 fellows from all over the world came to Japan for the first Sylff Leaders Workshop.
 We were a highly diverse group in terms of nationality, academic background, and occupation, but we also had some things in common.
 First, earlier in our career, Sylff helped us to achieve some of our academic goals, and, second, we were all focused on helping our respective communities.

 My adventure with Sylff started in 2014 when I was struggling to finish my PhD thesis.
 This was particularly difficult as simultaneously I had to work full time.
 It is really thanks to Sylff funding that I was able to finish my doctoral thesis, obtain the degree, and move on to pursue a career at the Polish Academy of Sciences.
 Now, once again, I am truly thankful to Sylff for an amazing experience offered to us during the Leaders Workshop.

 The workshop was composed of two one-week-long residential sessions (one in September and one in April) which took place in Japan, as well as reading assignments in between the sessions.
 The workshop’s key topic, “The Future of Food Production,” turned out to be an excellent field for a strategy thinking exercise and our further deliberations.
 The topic was preselected in such a way that none of the fellows was an expert on the subject matter.
 This made it easier to work without any preconceptions and to engage all of us in vibrant and stimulating discussions.